Skip to content

 History of Old Bushmills Distillery

-As we have mentioned, Bushmills is the world’s oldest whiskey distillery, granted a licence in 1608.
+As mentioned, Bushmills, the world’s oldest whiskey distillery, was granted a licence in 1608.
 Centuries of experience and craft have been passed down for generations, and the distillery is still going strong today.

-The Distillery shares its name with the village it is located in.
-Families, friends and neighbours have worked together in the distillery since its creation.
-Here are some interesting points in the history of the distillery.
+The distillery shares its name with the village in which it is located.
+Families, friends, and neighbours have worked together in the distillery since its creation.
+Here are some interesting points in its history.

 Difficult Times at the Distillery – Closures, Taxes and a Fire

-While the Whiskey licence was granted in 1608, the Old Bushmills Distillery Company was established in 1784 by Hugh Anderson.
-Times were tough in the early 19th century and the distillery experienced periods of closure.
+While the Whiskey licence was granted in 1608, Hugh Anderson established the Old Bushmills Distillery Company in 1784.
+Times were tough in the early 19th century,, and the distillery experienced closure periods.

-Bushmills was one of the few exceptions at the time who continued to distil single malt whiskey – and they still does to this day.
-Single malt whiskey by definition is a whiskey that was made at a single distillery using only malted barley.
+Bushmills was one of the few exceptions at the time that continued to distil single-malt whiskey—and they still do to this day.
+Single-malt whiskey, by definition, is a whiskey made at a single distillery using only malted barley.

-In 1860 James McColgan and Patrick Corrigan bought the distillery.
+In 1860, James McColgan and Patrick Corrigan bought the distillery.
 25 years later, the original distillery was destroyed by a fire.
-It was swiftly rebuilt however, and the distillery is thought to be in continuous operation since then.
+It was swiftly rebuilt, however, and the distillery has been thought to be in continuous operation since then.

 The SS Bushmills

-In 1890 the SS Bushmills made its maiden voyage across the Atlantic Ocean to deliver Bushmills Whiskey to America.
-The now international brand delivered Antrim’s finest whiskey to New York and Philadelphia before heading on to Singapore, Hong Kong, Shanghai and more.
+In 1890, the SS Bushmills made its maiden voyage across the Atlantic Ocean to deliver Bushmills Whiskey to America.
+The now international brand delivered Antrim’s finest whiskey to New York and Philadelphia before heading to Singapore, Hong Kong, Shanghai and more.

 The Prohibition

-By the early 20th century, America had become a vital market for many Irish whiskey distilleries, so the 1920 Prohibition created difficult conditions for businesses.
+By the early 20th century, America had become a vital market for many Irish whiskey distilleries, so the 1920 Prohibition created challenging business conditions.
 Bushmills managed to survive this difficult period.

-It is reported that Bushmills distillery had eagerly anticipated the end of the Prohibition and when the word came to Ireland that the act had been appealed, Bushmills allegedly set sail for Chicago with the biggest shipment of whiskey ever to leave an Irish port at the time.
+It is reported that Bushmills Distillery eagerly anticipated the end of Prohibition.
+When word came to Ireland that the act had been appealed, Bushmills allegedly set sail for Chicago with the biggest shipment of whiskey ever to leave an Irish port.

 Bushmills rise to fame

-By the 1950’s, Bushmills fame as the world’s oldest distillery had grown, making it a constant in pop culture during Hollywood’s Golden Age by featuring in many classic films and TV shows as well as iconic advertising campaigns.
+By the 1950s, Bushmills’ fame as the world’s oldest distillery had grown, making it a constant in pop culture during Hollywood’s Golden Age.
+It featured in many classic films and TV shows, as well as iconic advertising campaigns.

 The Bar at Bushmills Distillery